nbsps/RS_CA_Papers/README.md

-**This repository mainly records the papers for recommendation system & computing advertising which I read.**
+**This repository mainly records the papers for recommender system & computational advertising which I read.**